Texas legislature votes to “save Chick-fil-A” from perceived religious discrimination

-Frantic over fried chicken, the Texas House of Representatives voted this week to “save” fast-food establishment Chick-fil-A two months after San Antonio City Council elected to ban the branch in its city’s airport over the company’s stances on LGBTQ rights.
+Frantic over fried chicken, the Texas House of Representatives voted this week to “save” fast-food establishment Chick fil-A two months after San Antonio City Council elected to ban the branch in its city’s airport over the company’s stances on LGBTQ rights.

 Eating at Chick fil-A has evolved into a sticky predicament for many fowl fans.
 Diners rave about the sandwiches and signature waffle fries, but concerns have amassed over the years about the company’s attitudes toward the LGBTQ community.
 The controversy began in 2012, when the chain’s CEO, Dan Cathy, made statements in opposition to gay marriage.
 The company continued to cause a stir by donating to groups considered anti-gay, such as a Christian residential home that reportedly said same-sex marriage was “rage against Jesus Christ and His values.”